bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

     trust between peer runtime groups.
 Before relying on an active peer-to-peer connection, confirm that the calling edge's Kong trusts the peer edge's issuing CA (Kong returns `HTTP 502` with an upstream TLS verification failure otherwise).
-Also note that the endpoint host displayed by the portal may be normalized by GWA to the namespace's permitted environment domain rather than shown verbatim.
+The endpoint host displayed by the portal may be normalized by GWA to the namespace's permitted environment domain.

 ### Add public key to the registry